azulverdosa/squeaky_bones/README.md

 - [ ] Build out detailed list that can be used for veterinarians, dog daycare, or any other project I can think of
 - [x] Open up for Hactoberfest 2023 to help jr devs get involved on GtiHub
-- [ ] Build a front end for easy additions to the database
+- [ ] Build a GUI for easy additions to the collections?
-- [ ] Create a filter to serach the databse
+- [ ] Create a filter to serach the collections
 - [ ] Create reports based on pets as well as sales
+- [ ] Create a game based on data

 ## Contact